 Note: this plan is NOT for people who have huge fluctuations in pay, like commissioned salesmen or seasonal workers.
 It’s for those whose pay might go up or down within a range of a few hundred dollars.

-On the off chance that my husband has a paycheck that is less than the budgeted amount, I have two choices: either fit that pay period’s spending to the lower amount, or tap into our savings to make up the difference.
+On the off chance that Sailor Steve has a paycheck that is less than the budgeted amount, he have two choices: either fit that pay period’s spending to the lower amount, or tap into savings to make up the difference.
 Either choice is fine, as long as the savings can be repaid quickly.

 For me, this is much easier than trying to adjust our budget to meet my husband’s changing income.
 I have a consistent figure with which to plan, and our savings account gets a little extra boost with each paycheck.